indyjo/bitwrk/README.md

 News
 ----
+  - **2015-11-01:** Release of BitWrk 0.5.1 "Moon": Support for Blender 2.76,
+  compressed data transmission, revised transaction logic and lots of bugs fixed
   - **2015-08-10:** Release of BitWrk 0.5.0: Bitcoin integration is finally here, allowing users to pay in Bitcoin
   - **2015-01-15:** News have moved to BitWrk's website: http://bitwrk.net